honeycombio/refinery/refinery_rules.md

 ## Example

-Here is a simple example of a `rules` file (for a complete example, [visit the refinery GitHub repo](https://github.com/honeycombio/refinery/blob/main/rules_complete.yaml)):
+Here is a simple example of a `rules` file:

 ```yaml
 RulesVersion: 2